-UPDATE: Please read the server status post on the ESPproMon community site for latest developments with this project.
 You will need to read all the information on this page to be able to use the Google Nest and British Gas Hive alternative known as ESPproMon.
 Available for Android and iOS smartphones and with an entry price starting below £30.
 You will need to use a valid email address when accessing our cloud-based server and we recommend using a Gmail address for this and for accessing the ESPproMon Community site.
 Please note that some of the details on this page refer to a standalone app but the ESPproMon project now runs as a much more flexible Blynk project.

-The ESPproMon Smartphone App will convert “off the shelf” Energy meters into state of the art iOT connected devices.
-With the addition of a low cost microprocessor, known as an ESP8266, you can monitor the cost of electricity being used at your property, wherever you are in the world.
-The app was designed to work with energy meters from several different manufacturers and after thorough testing we have our preferred suppliers.
-This means you are able to get up and running with the minimum amount of effort.
+ESPproMon will convert an “off the shelf” Energy meter into a state of the art iOT connected device.
+With the addition of a low cost microprocessor, known as an ESP8266, you can monitor electricity usage at your property, wherever you are in the world.
+Following 2 years of development, you will be able to get up and running with the minimum amount of effort.

 - Clear user interface with graphical display of electricity costs.